Although

 support it.

-exact replica of the original and this method is very reliable.
-However this
+exact replica of the original.
+This method is very reliable, however this

-process is not viable for short runs where it is necessary to "burn"
+process is not financially viable for short runs, where it is necessary to "burn"

 the disc from the master using a DVD replicator.